Can Guinea Pigs Eat Brussels Sprouts? (How Much is Safe?)

 How Often Can Guinea Pigs Eat Brussels Sprouts?

-You can feed your guinea pig one brussels sprout at a time, once or twice a week.
+You can feed your guinea pig one Brussels sprout at a time, once or twice a week.
 Introduce this veggie into the diet slowly before working up to this amount.

 Do Guinea Pigs Like Brussels Sprouts?

-Some guinea pigs love brussels sprouts, but all piggies have their own preferences, likes, and dislikes.
+Some guinea pigs love Brussels sprouts, but all piggies have their own preferences, likes, and dislikes.
 Try offering your guinea pig a couple of nibbles or some small leaves from the sprout to see if they like it.

 Can Guinea Pigs Eat Brussels Sprouts Stalks?